smomtaz/us_road_construction/README.md

 # us_road_construction

-The repository is exercise of a hypothetical scenarios and analytics,
+The repository is exercise of a hypothetical scenarios and analytics for autonomous vehicle delopyment risk and strategy due to road construction.

 ## About Dataset
 ### Description